-How to run this programming example
+How to Run this Programming Example

-This programming example is setup to execute in simulation mode.
-To execute the Python code on real HW instruments you can change the option for simulated hardware to False:
+This programming example is set up to execute in simulation mode.
+To execute the Python code on real HW instruments, change the option for simulated hardware to False:

+'''

-Simulated HW Option hardware\simulated = True
+Simulated HW Option

+hardware_simulated = True

+'''

-Afterwards, it is necessary to specify the actual chassis number and slot number where the real PXI instruments are located.
-Model number of the used PXI instruments shall be updated, if different than the instrument model used in this programming example.
+Afterward, it is necessary to specify the actual chassis number and slot number where the real PXI instruments are located.
+The model number of the used PXI instruments shall be updated, if different than the instrument model used in this programming example.
 This example uses PXI instruments from the Keysight M3xxxA family.
 The first step to control such instruments is to create an object using the open() method from the SD1 API.
 For a complete description of the SD1 API open() method and its options please consult the SD1 3.x Software for M320xA / M330xA Arbitrary Waveform Generators User's Guide.

 Each PXI instrument is described in the code using a module description class that contains the module model number, chassis number, slot number and options.

 This programming example can be deployed on an arbitrary number of AWGs to be defined using the module-descriptor class.
+All AWGs included in the Python code execute the synchronized real-time operations defined by the HVI instance.
 Please update the properties in each module-descriptor object before running the programming example:

-'''

-Update module descriptors below with your instruments information
+''' Update module descriptors below with your instruments information self.module_descriptors = [ config.ModuleDescriptor('M3202A', 2, 10, config.options, ""), config.ModuleDescriptor ('M3202A', 2, 4, config.options, "")]

-module_descriptors = [

-config.ModuleDescriptor('M3202A', 2, 10, config.options, ""),

-config.ModuleDescriptor('M3202A', 2, 4, config.options, "")]

-class ModuleDescriptor:

-"Descriptor for module objects" def init(self, model_number, chassis_number,

-slot_number, options, engine_Name):

-self.model_number = model_number

-self.chassis_number = chassis_number
+class ModuleDescriptor: "Descriptor for module objects" def init(self, model_number, chassis_number, slot_number, options, engine_Name): self.model_number = model_number self.chassis_number = chassis_number self.slot_number = slot_number self.options = options self.engine Name = engine Name '''

-self.chassis_number = slot_number

-self.slot_number = slot_number

-self.options = options

-self.engine_Name = engine_Name

-'''

 The chassis to be used in the programming example need to be also specified and listed by chassis number.
-In case of multi-chassis setup, please specify the connection between each pair of M9031 modules using the M9031\descriptor class.
+In the case of multi-chassis setup, please specify the connection between each pair of M9031 modules using the M9031 descriptor class.

-''' Update list of chassis numbers included in the programming example chassis_list = [1, 2] Multi-chassis setup In case of multiple chassis, chassis PXI lines need to be shared using M9031 PXI modules.
-M9031 module positions need to be defined in the program.
-M9031_descriptors = [config.M9031Descriptor(1, 11, 2, 10)] '''

 '''

-class M9031Descriptor:
+Update list of chassis numbers included in the programming example

+self.chassis_list = [1, 2]

+Multi-chassis setup # In case of multiple chassis, chassis PXI lines need to be shared using M9031 PXI modules. # M9031 module positions need to be defined in the program. self.M9031_descriptors = [config.M9031Descriptor(1, 11, 2, 10)]

-"Describes the interconnection between each pair of M9031A modules" def init
+class M9031Descriptor: "Describes the interconnection between each pair of M9031A modules" def init (self, first M9031 chassis number, first M9031 slot number, second M9031 '''

-(self, first_M9031_chassis_number, first_M9031_slot_number, second_M9031_chassis_number,

-second_M9031_slot_number):

-self.chassis_1 = first_M9031_chassis_number

-self.slot_1 = first_M9031_slot_number

-self.chassis_2 = second_M9031_chassis_number

-self.slot_2 = second_M9031_slot_number

-'''
+chassis_number, second_M9031_slot_number): self.chassis_1 = first_M9031_chassis_number self.slot 1 = first M9031 slot number self.chassis 2 = second M9031 chassis number self.slot 2 = second M9031 slot number